ZaharBozhok/zzck.dev/_posts/2021-08-20-c++-questions.markdown

 9. Main concepts of OOP and how it is implemented in c++.
 10. Imagine a situation where we have a remote API server and client says that he can't perform a request to this API server.
 When I perform request it works.
 Potential steps to help client.
 11. Do you have experience with NAT, which types of NAT you know?
+12. What is CMake, do you use it?

+Database questions
+1. Do you have any experience with databases?
+2. What is index in database, which types do you know?
+3. You want to clear the table.
+Difference between `delete` and `truncate`?
+4. Can we delete a row if it's referenced by other row by index (question about cascade delete)?
+5. What is transaction?
+6. What is isolation level?

 General questions
 1. Which product is perfect for you and why?
 Choice between lots of technologies to play with or a product where everything is stable?